quicwg/base-drafts/draft-ietf-quic-transport.md

   This step detects any erroneous network remarking from ECT(0) to ECT(1) (or vice versa).

-Processing counts out of order can result in validation failure.
+Processing ECN counts out of order can result in validation failure.
 An endpoint SHOULD NOT perform this validation if the ACK frame is received in a packet with packet number lower than a previously received ACK frame.
 Validating based on ACK frames that arrive out of order can result in disabling ECN unnecessarily.